 What is “Priests for an Apostolic Age”?

-Priests for an Apostolic Age is a conference for priests who desire to see their parishioners activated for mission in today’s post-Christian world.
+Priests for an Apostolic Age is a conference for priests and deacons who desire to see their parishioners activated for mission in today’s post-Christian world.
 The conference will draw hundreds of priests from both dioceses and religious orders throughout the country.
-They will hear from expert presenters, map-out their apostolic trajectories, connect in priest small groups, and have time in silence and beautiful liturgies for prayer.
-Priests will gain a stronger paradigm and joyful hope for an apostolic church.
+They will hear from expert presenters, map-out their apostolic trajectories, connect in clergy small groups, and have time in silence and beautiful liturgies for prayer.
+Priests and deacons will gain a stronger paradigm and joyful hope for an apostolic church.

 Who should attend this event?

-Bishops and priests in good standing from dioceses and religious orders.
-This event is specifically for priests, so seminarians and deacons are not included.
+Bishops, priests, and deacons in good standing from dioceses and religious orders.

 Where is this event taking place?